miku/fuzzycat/README.md

 publications into clusters.
 Each cluster represents one publication, abstracted from its concrete representation as a link to a PDF.

-We call the abstract publication *work* and the concrete instance a *release*.
-The goal is to group releases under works and to implement a versions feature.
+We call the abstract publication [work](https://guide.fatcat.wiki/entity_work.html) and the concrete instance a [release](https://guide.fatcat.wiki/entity_release.html).
+One goal is to group releases under works and to implement a versions feature (self-match).
+Another goal is to have support for matching of external lists (e.g. title lists or other document) to the existing records.

 This repository contains both generic code for matching as well as fatcat specific code using the fatcat openapi client.

 ## Approach

+* Local code, with command line entry points for matching as well as adapter for fatcat.

-There are probably a few assumption we can make:
+A few assumption we need to make:

 * If two strings are given, an exact string match does not mean equality (at all), e.g.  "Acta geographica" has currently eight associated ISSN, and a title like "Buchbesprechungen" appears many hundreds of times.
-* ...
-* ...
+We need a bit more context for a decision.

 ## Datasets

+Relevant datasets are:

-* release and container metadata from: [https://archive.org/details/fatcat_bulk_exports_2020-08-05](https://archive.org/details/fatcat_bulk_exports_2020-08-05).
+* release and container metadata from a bulk fatcat export, e.g. [https://archive.org/details/fatcat_bulk_exports_2020-08-05](https://archive.org/details/fatcat_bulk_exports_2020-08-05)
 * issn journal level data, via [issnlister](https://github.com/miku/issnlister)
-* abbreviation lists
+* journal abbreviation lists

 ## Matching approaches

 ![](static/approach.png)

-## Performance data point
+## Performance data points

+### Against elasticsearch

 Candidate generation via elasticsearch, 40 parallel queries, sustained speed at about 17857 queries per hour, that is around 5 queries/s.